aburmist/coffee/README.md

 # Coffee Taster ☕

 ## Description
-Coffee Taster provides a simple way to collect and save coffee tasting data for further analysis.
+Coffee Taster provides a simple way to collect and save coffee tasting notes for further analysis.

 It is built and deployed using the Streamlit and can easily be extended or changed.

+Data is saved in the personal Google Sheets.

 ## How to run